-This past year, there were more applications for software engineering positions in Silicon Valley than ever before.
+In the past 2 years, there were more applications for software engineering positions in Silicon Valley than ever before.
 In fact, often there were more than 1500 hundred applicants for many new grad software engineering positions.

 That means that recruiters are inundated with resumes that often look exactly alike.
 Out of the thousands, too many to count use the same Microsoft or Google resume templates.
 If you can’t stand out from a first glance, which is often around 6 seconds, then your resume runs the risk of being put aside.
 And after your software engineer resume catches their eye, you need the best possible content to move you forward.

-Our mentors have looked over thousands of resumes, as both interviewers and mentors.
+Our experts have looked over thousands of resumes, as both interviewers and mentors.
 Personally, I was a software engineering manager prior to joining Pathrise almost 3 years ago, so I have a lot of experience.
-In this article, I am going to outline the 2 biggest mistakes they see and the most important tips for software engineer resumes.
+In this article, I am going to outline the 2 biggest mistakes that I see and share the most important tips for software engineer resumes.
 Avoiding these mistakes and following these tips will help your resume stand out from the crowd and move you from application to interview.

 2 biggest mistakes on software engineer resumes and how to avoid them:

 Mistake 1 – Grunt vs. impact

-Grunt is our internal word for resume points that are focused only on what you worked on and what you were assigned to do and what you did in the role.
-You’re essentially describing the grunt work that you did, and it’s usually never a good description of how you spent your time in any past experience or project.
+Grunt is our internal word for resume points that only show what you were assigned to do and what you did in the role.
+You’re essentially describing the grunt work, but that is usually not a good description of how you spent your time in any past experience or project.
 Grunt statements usually look something like ‘Developed X for Y’ or ‘Worked on X using Y’.
-Grunt statements are sometimes a necessary evil, but for the most part should be avoided.
+Grunt statements are sometimes a necessary evil, but for the most part they should be avoided.